North Toronto Auction

 Yes we are!
 Once a month (normally the last Saturday before a long weekend) we are hosting a public auction open to in-person bidding.
 Everyone is welcome to come out and participate.
 All you need to register is a valid Ontario driver’s license.

-We also host public online auctions.
-You can participate in our public online auctions by registering to bid online from the home page of our website or via our mobile app.
+We also host public timed auctions.
+You can participate in our public timed auctions by registering to bid online from the home page of our website or via our mobile app.
 AutoGavel.
 You can find it in the Apple app.
 Store, and the Google Play Store.

 Our yard is open for previewing Tuesday to Friday from 8:30 am to 5 pm the week leading up to public auctions.